wwgaga/Twitter-information-analysis-Weratedog/README.md

 The data wrangling process consists of three main parts:

-Data Gathering:
+## Data Gathering:

-Downloading the WeRateDogs Twitter archive data (twitter_archive_enhanced.csv) Obtaining the tweet image predictions (image_predictions.tsv) using the Requests library Querying additional data through the Twitter API (tweet_json.txt) with the Tweepy library Data Assessment:
+Downloading the WeRateDogs Twitter archive data (twitter_archive_enhanced.csv) Obtaining the tweet image predictions (image_predictions.tsv) using the Requests library Querying additional data through the Twitter API (tweet_json.txt) with the Tweepy library
+## Data Assessment:

-Identifying duplicates, missing values, and invalid entries during the data assessment phase Data Cleaning:
+Identifying duplicates, missing values, and invalid entries during the data assessment phase.

+## Data Cleaning:

 Based on considerations of data completeness, validity, accuracy, and consistency, the following quality and tidiness issues were addressed:

 In the 'archive_df' table: